StanfordVL/taskonomy/taskbank/README.md

 ### Network Architecture

 As shown in the top figure, each task shares the same encoder architexture.
-The encoder maps input image (256x256) into a representation of size 2048 (16x16x8).
-Encoder is modified based on [ResNet-50](https://arxiv.org/pdf/1512.03385.pdf) by: 1. replacing `conv5_1`'s stride 2 convolution with stride 1 convolution.
+The encoder maps the input image (256x256) into a representation of size 2048 (16x16x8).
+Hence the encoder architecture and representation size of all tasks are identical.
+The encoder is modified based on [ResNet-50](https://arxiv.org/pdf/1512.03385.pdf) by: 1. replacing `conv5_1`'s stride 2 convolution with stride 1 convolution.
 2. No global average pooling.

+Also, we trained all of the networks on **the same exact set of input images**, i.e. the pixels seen in the input by all networks are identical and the only difference is in the output space.

-Since our task dictionary contains tasks of different dimensional output, we have a varying decoder architecture.
-We tried our best to keep the decoder structure compact and varies as little as possible.
-Also, for different tasks, there are different kind of loss being used.
-See below table for complete info.
+Since the tasks in our dictionary can have different dimensionalities in their output, we have a varying decoder architecture accordingly.
+We tried to keep the decoder structure compact and varying as little as possible.
+Also, slighlty different kind of loss could be employed for different tasks accordingly.
+See below table for the complete information.

 <div align="center">
   <img src="assets/decoder_loss.png"  />
 </div>

 ### Evaluation: How good are these networks?

-See below table for loss comparison.
-The table shows the proportion of the time that the task network beats average estimator (avg), i.e. the best statistically informed guess, and a network trained on random nonlinear projections (rand).
-More details discussed in [paper](http://taskonomy.vision/):
+For a complete discussion on the evaluation of the networks, please see the [paper](http://taskonomy.vision/).
+To give a quick overall idea, the table below shows the proportion (%) of a hold-out test set for which the trained networks in the task bank were able to beat average estimator (avg), i.e. the best statistically informed guess, and a network trained on random nonlinear projections (Gaussian representation - `rand`).
+The numbers denote the good quality of the networks.
+Qualititave results run frame-by-frame on a YouTube video can be examined [here](https://taskonomy.vision/#models).

 <div align="center">
   <img src="assets/losses.png" width="500px"  />